rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### getrolesbyids
 - There is a single argument of type list of System.Strings.
 - Returns list of Roles.
-### getssowizardinfo
-- The getssowizardinfo subcommand takes no arguments.
-- Returns GetSSOWizardInfoReply.
 ### getuserdownloads
 - There are 4 arguments.
     - first - System.Int32: Returns the first n elements from the list.